1EC4/cosc315p2/README.md

   - **_C Implemention - tested and confirmed functionality aligns with assignment guidelines_**
   - Sample Output - Added sample out put from Java Implementation
   - Makefile - Built Makefile for the Java Implementation to the create executable file
-  - README - Added build instructions for the Java Implentation
+  - README - Added build instructions for the Java Implentation **_and described command line arguments_**
-  - **_README - Added command line arguments to specify parameters for the Java Implementation_**
   - **_README - Added a brief discussion describing your experience implementing this problem in Java and C_**
   - **_Group Assessment - Completed individual group assessment and uploaded to Canvas (without project files)_**